Part 1: 🔮 An Overview of Emoji Domains

 Another obvious but extremely powerful benefit emoji domains have is that they transcend language.
 The words الة تصوير, Kamera, 相機, Камера and camera are all summed up by this one domain, 📷.ws.

-They crept into our social interactions starting with younger generations and, much like the way Facebook has evolved, traded up to older generations until you receive that first emoji in an email sent from a parent.
+They crept into our social interactions starting with younger generations and, much like the way Facebook has evolved, traded up to older generations until that day your dad sends you a ‘poop’ emoji 💩

 I mentioned Gary Vaynerchuk previously and I would urge anyone interested in business and marketing to listen to what he consistently says.
 He has been historically right on his marketing advice and admits that none of it is prediction.
 He simply watches where people pay their attention and then talks to them where they are, in the way they expect.
 A couple of Gary’s often repeated mantras come to mind here.